The Dorset Music Service works with schools to develop access to music provision across Dorset.

 Musicianship Programme Continuation

 The continuation programme gives students the chance to carry on learning an instrument after the whole class musicianship programme.
-This would be for a further 20 weeks.
+This would be for a further 2 terms.

 The students learn as a group, taught by one of our talented Music Instructors.
-They work with them to develop their musicianship skills and encourage them to carry on learning an instrument after 20 weeks.
+They work with them to develop their musicianship skills and encourage them to carry on learning an instrument after the programme.